-Give everyone’s eyes a break by using a font that is designed for screens.
+Use a font that is designed for screens.
 Georgia and Verdana are two commonly-available ones that you can access from both Windows and Mac computers.
 They are also “web-safe fonts” – i.e. they will be rendered the same on more than 99% of browsers.

-There is actually a whole science of “eye-tracking” studies, which follow people’s eye movements as they read on screens.
+There is a whole science of “eye-tracking” studies, which follow people’s eye movements as they read on screens.
 The results of these studies are often presented as “heat maps” that show the places people’s eyes focused on the screen the most.

 Some of the most important takeaways from eye-tracking studies are: